heyi0616/TDVSA/README.md

 # TDVSA
-Implement of Lip Feature Disentanglement for Visual Speaker Authentication in Natural Scenes
+Implement of "Lip Feature Disentanglement for Visual Speaker Authentication in Natural Scenes" published in IEEE TRANSACTIONS ON CIRCUITS AND SYSTEMS FOR VIDEO TECHNOLOGY.